Nicholas Okoh: Ecclesiastical career

 The son of poor peasant farmers, his initial education was at St. Michael's (Anglican) School, in Owa-Alero, from 1958 to 1964, when he got his First School Leaving Certificate.
 He worked then for four years at his uncle's business, until starting his own.
 He joined the Nigerian Army in 1969, having not yet been confirmed.
 He fought in the Nigerian Civil War in 1970, losing his faith at the end of hostilities.
 He had a sudden conversion in early 1971, reading then the entire Bible.
-He was confirmed at St. Stephen's Cathedral Ondro, in 1975.
+He was confirmed at St. Stephen's Cathedral Ondo, in 1975.
 Okoh continued his religious studies, becoming a freelance Evangelist and a catechist, from 1975 to 1976.
 He undertook his Pastoral Studies at Immanuel College of Theology, in Ibadan from 1976 to 1979, obtaining a Diploma in Religious Studies and another in Theology.

 He was ordained a deacon in July 1979 and a priest in July 1980.
 He continued his studies at the University of Ibadan, from 1979 to 1982, receiving a B.A., and later from 1984 to 1985, obtaining his M.A. degree.
 He became a canon in 1987 and an archdeacon in April 1991.
 He was consecrated as the second bishop of the Diocese of Asaba in May 2001.
 He was elected the Archbishop of the Ecclesiastical Province of Bendel on 22 July 2005 following the death of Archbishop Albert Agbaje.

 Okoh served in the Nigerian Army, being commissioned as a lieutenant in 1982, promoted to captain in 1986, then to major in 1991 and lieutenant-colonel in 1996, his current rank.

 In July 2009, in a sermon in Beckenham, Kent, Okoh made statements suggesting that Africa was under attack from Islam and that Muslims are "mass-producing" children to take over communities on the continent.
 He said that there was a determined Islamic attack in African countries such as Uganda, Kenya and Rwanda, a statement for which he was criticized by Muslims.